This website uses cookies to improve your experience. We'll assume you're ok with this, but you can opt-out if you wish. Privacy Policy

 Yes, absolutely.
 Our clinics are inclusive and provide confidential, non-judgmental support for everyone.
 If you need extra assistance, our outreach team is here to help.

 Yes.
 Our team is trained to respect and use your pronouns.
+Patients can register and update their gender as non-binary in our clinic records.
 If you ever feel uncomfortable, please let us know—we’re here to ensure your experience is positive and supportive.

 Silicone-based lube is ideal for anal sex as it’s long-lasting and smooth.
 Water-based lube works well for most other activities.
 Avoid using oils, hand sanitizers, or scented products as they can irritate.